aotabekov91/lura/README.md

 $ poetry install
 ```

-After the initial install, enter the exec mode (press \<c-.\>) and type installPicks and enter to enter plugins.
+After the initial install, enter the exec mode (press \<c-.\>) and type installPicks and enter to install plugins.
 Then rerun the app.
 To exit press \<c-q\>.

 ## Usage